SkyrScout/skyrscout.github.io/_update_posts/2026-08-07-scout-of-this-world-s02e04-beast-from-the-east.md

 The podcast is in Norwegian.

-In S02E04, **"Beast from the East"**, we once again head off the beaten scouting path, with Uzbekistan among the destinations as we look at players and football markets that deserve more attention.
+In S02E04, **"Beast from the East"**, Bon Scout and Scout Pilgrim turn their attention east.
+The journey starts in more familiar territory in Slovenia and the Baltics before moving on to Central Asia.
+Uzbek football has made major strides in recent years, but what about its neighbours?
+We take a closer look at football in Kazakhstan and Kyrgyzstan, searching for interesting players from a part of the world that rarely receives much attention.

 The episode is available both as a podcast on Spotify and in video format on YouTube.